 Nordstrom, Inc., founded in 1901 as a shoe store in Seattle, Wash., is a fashion specialty retailer with 271 stores in 36 states, including 117 full-line stores, 151 Nordstrom Racks, two Jeffrey boutiques and one clearance store.
 The company is traded on the NYSE under ticker symbol “JWN.”

-The Goodwin team advising Trunk Club was led by partners Larry Chu and Caine Moss, and included associates Danielle Hammond and Natalie Martirossian (Corporate), partner Jim Riley (IP), partner Kelsey Lemaster (Tax), partner Steve Feldstein and associate Sarah Tauman (Labor & Employment), partner Lynda Galligan and counsel Todd Hahn (Antitrust).
+The Goodwin team advising Trunk Club was led by partners Larry Chu and Caine Moss, and included associates Danielle Hammond and Natalie Martirossian (Corporate), partner Jim Riley (IP), partner Kelsey Lemaster (Tax), partner Steve Feldstein and associate Sarah Tauman (Labor & Employment) and partner Lynda Galligan (Antitrust).